 Mistakes You Should Avoid After Being Arrested for DUI

 Being arrested for Driving Under the Influence or Driving While Intoxicated is a very serious matter.
-Depending on the severity of the charge and any prior convictions the individual has, the punishments for a DUI or DWI arrest could include large fines, enormous court costs, and jail time.
+Depending on the severity of the charge and any prior convictions the individual has, the punishments for a recent DUI or DWI arrest could include large fines, enormous court costs, and jail time.
 After being arrested for DUI, there are certain things an individual should do and certain mistakes they should work hard to avoid.
 Here are the three biggest mistakes people make and how you can avoid them.

 Not Taking the Charges Seriously